 Once you know what qualifies a member for a specific level of engagement, you can track the number of members at each level each month.

 Choose a definition that makes sense for your business needs: members who are power members tend to create the most value for the rest of the members; active members usually have a sustained level of activity over a certain period of time, and “passive” members consume information but do not participate actively.

 You can then put that data into a simple community engagement tracker like this:

-Finally, we have the big question.
-Is our community driving business value and what is that value?
+Finally, we have the big, important metrics that need to answer this question: Is our community driving business value?

 As a reminder, SPACE stands for:

 Those are the five areas that community can drive value for a business.
 By figuring out which one is the top priority for your business, you can then figure out how the community should be expected to drive that value.